 Aim for most animals to fall within the green shaded area, where there is greatest demand and highest prices.

 CONFORMATION Improving conformation

-shape, taking into account carcase profile and fullness of legs.
-No adjustment is made for the influence of fat
+Conformation is determined by a visual appraisal of shape, taking into account carcase profile and fullness of legs.
+No adjustment is made for the influence of fat on overall shape.